kontent-ai/data-ops/README.md

 - **Importing Data**: Easily import content and content models into your projects.
 - **Exporting Data**: Export your project's data for backup or migration purposes.
 - **Synchronizing Data**: Keep content and content models in sync across different projects and environments.
-- **Executing Migration Scripts**: Apply changes incrementally using migration scripts to maintain a clear history of modifications.
+- **Executing Migration Scripts**: Apply changes incrementally using migration scripts and maintain a clear history of modifications.

 By automating these processes, Data Ops helps maintain consistency, reduce manual effort, and accelerate your deployment workflows.